gettakaro/takaro/packages/web-docs/pages/modules.md

 ```

 Would result in a message in-game saying `Welcome to the server, John Doe!
 Don't forget to read the rules :)`

-# Built-in modules

-Takaro comes with a set of built-in modules.
-When you enable these on a Gameserver, you will be able to change the configuration of the module to customize it but you cannot edit the code.
-This allows Takaro to automatically keep the built-in modules up-to-date.